elastic/search-ui/ADVANCED.md

 6. Run `npx lerna publish from-git`.
 7. Verify `0.6.1` has been published to npm.
 8. Make sure changed are also committed back to master.
+9. If this is the latest version of the library, update the `stable` branch to this version `git rebase v0.6.1` and force push to `origin`.
-9. Create release in Github.
+10. Create release in Github.